 Name Usage: USC website domain names

 (sitename.usc.edu or the redirect, usc.edu/sitename)

 University URLs are guided by the principle of spectrum scarcity; meaning there is ultimately a finite number of URL names that may be granted.
-URL requests are managed by Web Services in Information Technology Services, in consultation with University Communications Marketing group.
+URL requests are managed by Information Technology Services, in consultation with University Communications Marketing group.

 University Communications maintains primary gateway presences for the university and reserves usage and governance of sites residing on broad, all-university URLs including about.usc.edu, president.usc.edu, ask.usc.edu, etc.

 The following are circumstances for which URLs would typically be granted:

 - Administrative service URLs that clearly indicate the purpose of the site to the user.
 Examples: careers.usc.edu (Career Center), admission.usc.edu (Admissions), arts.usc.edu (all six arts schools)

 - Named School or Academic Unit acknowledging a philanthropic gift.
 Also may be used in the case of a center or institute that is cooperatively housed in more than one academic school or unit, or is administratively housed within the Office of the Provost.
 Naming convention will be guided by terms set in the formal gift agreement.
 Examples include: roski.usc.edu, viterbischool.usc.edu michelson.usc.edu, healthpolicy.usc.edu, etc. Note: in the case of very common surnames, or donors who have multiple areas of philanthropic support at USC, requestors are advised to use additional language in the URL to avoid confusion.